InclusiveRec/Legacy-Magic/README.md

     - str-modifier-failed (if spell has require/denied modifiers)
 - Vital formatting
     - Use quotation marks around ALL strings
     - Do NOT use tabs.
-GItHub treats four spaces as tabs, so it's hard to tell.
+GitHub treats four spaces as tabs, so it's hard to tell.
 Just don't hit tab.
     - No flags automatically given.

 DESIGN TASKS: